Soumi-Code/E-Commerce/README.md

 ## Project Status

 The project is currently in active development.
 Core features such as user registration/login, product catalog, cart, checkout, and admin management are implemented.
-Further enhancements, UI polish, and additional features (like payment integration and advanced analytics) are planned.
+Further enhancements, UI polish, and additional features are planned.

 ## Features & Outcome